A weighted one-level density of families of $L$-functions: Proof of Theorem and Theorem

 We consider the moments of quadratic Dirichlet $L$-functions at the critical point $s=\frac{1}{2}$, i.e. the mean value

 in the limit $X\to\infty$, where the summation over $d$ has to be interpreted as the sum over all the positive fundamental discriminants $d$ below $X$, here and in the following.
+Also, we will denote by $X^*\sim\frac{1}{2\zeta(2)}X$ the number of fundamental discriminants below $X$.
 We recall that Jutila \cite{JutilaDirichlet} proved asymptotic formulae for the first moment, showing that

 where

 and also for the second moment, proving

 with